sakshi19289-ux/Simon-Says-Game/README.md

 - Follow the sequence of colors
 - Repeat the sequence to advance levels
 - if you lose the game, press any key again to restart the game

+## Note
+- Keyboard-based game.
+Best experienced on desktop.
+- Mobile touch support is not implemented yet.